Point Lookout: a free weekly publication of Chaco Canyon Consulting

 If the tactics above work as intended, and project performance falters, the missed deadlines and budget overruns can provide detractors with justifications for demanding a review of the project.
 The review in itself becomes another hindrance for the project, because it's a further burden on project leadership, and because it can lead to yet more turmoil if its recommendations include reorganization or changes in leadership.
 Threats of review can also make recruitment and retention of project staff more difficult.

 How sad it is that this is all so easy to do, and so familiar.
-First in this series Go to top Top Next issue: The Nominal Fallacy at Work Next Issue
+Projects as Proxy Targets: I First issue in this series Go to top Top Next issue: The Nominal Fallacy at Work Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info